Guide - The Best of Park City

 Après-Ski in Park City

-Both Park City Mountain and Deer Valley Resort offer slopeside venues where you can ski directly to refreshments.
+Both Park City Mountain and Deer Valley Resort offer slopeside and base venues where you can go directly from the runs to refreshments.
 These locations capture the immediate post-mountain energy, with views of slopes and arriving skiers adding to the atmosphere.

-The convenience of slopeside après cannot be overstated—you remain in boots, your equipment stays accessible, and the mountain experience extends rather than ends.
+The convenience of slopeside après cannot be overstated—you remain in boots, your equipment stays accessible, and the mountain excitement ends rather than ends.

 Local Insight: The 3-5 PM window captures peak après energy.
 Arrive early for outdoor deck seats—once the lifts close, the best spots fill quickly with skiers transitioning from mountain to evening.